- Your identity has been clarified and you fulfil the passport obligation.

-- being entitled to take up paid employment and
+- are entitled to gainful employment and

 - You have sufficient living space for yourself and your family.